Configuring OSPF on a logical router enables VM connectivity across logical routers and from logical routers to edge services gateways (ESGs).

 - MD5: This authentication method uses MD5 (Message Digest type 5 ) encryption.
 An MD5 checksum is included in the transmitted packet.

 - For Password or MD5 type authentication, type the password or MD5 key.

 If NSX Edge is configured for HA with OSPF graceful restart enabled and MD5 is used for authentication, OSPF fails to restart gracefully.
 Adjacencies are formed only after the grace period expires on the OSPF helper nodes.

 You cannot configure MD5 authentication when FIPS mode is enabled.

-NSX always uses a key ID value of 1.
-Any non-NSX device peering with an NSX Edge or Logical Distributed Router must be configured to use a key ID of value 1 when MD5 authentication is used, or an OSPF session will not be established.
+NSX Data Center for vSphere always uses a key ID value of 1.
+Any device not managed by NSX Data Center for vSphere that peers with an Edge Services Gateway or Logical Distributed Router must be configured to use a key ID of value 1 when MD5 authentication is used.
+Otherwise an OSPF session cannot be established.

 - Map interfaces to the areas.

 - In Area to Interface Mapping, click the Add icon to map the interface that belongs to the OSPF area.